By Holly Reisem Hanna

 If you have hometown pride and enjoy meeting new people, consider becoming a local tour guide—especially if you live in a large city or a vacation-friendly spot!
 Sites like Vayable allow you to sign up to become a tour guide, earning up to $100 an hour leading tours through your area.
 Consider tour guide specialties like a culinary tour, a ghost tour, or a tour that reflects your historical knowledge.
 Once again, this is a chance for you to set your own hours and do something a little different while earning money whenever you want.

-It’s surprisingly easy to earn extra money whenever and wherever you want.
+It’s surprisingly easy to earn extra money whenever you want.
 Just because your schedule isn’t open to a 9-5 in an office in the city, doesn’t mean you can’t earn extra money on the side and find ways to generate income.
 Get creative and think outside the box.
 There are plenty of at-home opportunities and less-conventional ways to earn.

 For more surprising ways to earn extra money — check out this post!